Reviews

-Gross inland energy consumption, by fuel, EU-28, 2010
+Gross Inland Energy Consumption, by Fuel, EU-28, 2010

 Slide Content

 The slide presents a distribution of energy consumption by various fuel types across the EU-28 in 2010.
-Renewable energy sources contributed 9.9% to the gross inland energy consumption, indicating a scope for alternative energy utilisation.
+Renewable energy sources contributed 9.9% to the gross inland energy consumption, indicating a scope for alternative energy utilization.
 Lignite (brown coal) usage was relatively low at 5.1%, showing a minor role in the energy mix.
 Hard coal was responsible for 10.8%, which highlights its significant but not dominant use.
 Nuclear energy had a notable share of 13.5%, reflecting its importance in the European energy strategy.
 Oil was the major source at 35.4%, showing its dominant position in the energy sector.
 Lastly, Gas accounted for 25.3%, underscoring its substantial contribution as a cleaner fossil fuel alternative.

 Graphical Look